30 Essential Books for Industrial Designers

 8) The Lovemarks Effect: Winning in the Consumer Revolution by Kevin Roberts

-There are quite a number of books about branding or how to go about it, unfortunately most of it tell the same story.
+There are quite a number of books about branding or how to go about it, unfortunately, most tell the same story.
 What I believe is more important is the future of branding in today’s market of consumers suffering from information overload.
 Personally, I prefer the second book, which describes creating the Lovemark effect, as it has a greater gelling with Industrial Designers trying to create equally positive experiences with their products.
 For more information check out the official Love Marks Website.

-Written in a “bite size” format this book, from Marketing guru Seth Godin, explores how our marketing environment has changed with the influence of the internet.
-I’m about half way, and looking to finish it.
+Written in a “bite-size” format this book, from Marketing guru Seth Godin, explores how our marketing environment has changed with the influence of the internet.
+I’m about halfway and looking to finish it.

 10) Design (Tom Peters Essentials) by Tom Peters.